 |Part of the PJ Soles Blogathon on Day of the Woman|

-So what a joy to find this kind of thing in a rock film since, in addition to the issue of blowing up the school, letting underage high school girls around mature punk rocker skeeves would raise so many eyebrows in a few short years that the laws of self-fulfilling prophecy would take effect.
+So what a joy to find this kind of thing in a rock film since--in addition to the verboten celebration of blowing up the school--letting underage high school girls around mature punk rocker skeeves would raise so many eyebrows today that the laws of self-fulfilling prophecy would take effect.
 Parents would protest a movie like this before it even came out, then secretly go see it and feel cheated when there's no gang bang.

 In short, PJ Soles rocks and if you have problems getting through the first bits of this movie, with ancient Og Oggleby as a school official in a boardroom and all the typical teen sexcom clownery, hold fast, go pour a drink, and then return to let the rock of the Ramones work its magic.
 You might end up as I did, bouncing around your living room to their protean punk and PJ's awesome bug-eyed purity while your flatmates look at you with quiet annoyance.
 But hey, Riff's got a chainsaw with their name on it.
+Blitzkrieg Bop, and BOOM!